 Did you know you can get a qualification for free or at a reduced cost under the Springboard+ initiative*?

 At NCI, we offer a range of computing courses under the Springboard+ Initiative in areas where there is a skills shortage in Ireland including data analytics, cybersecurity and software development.
-These courses start in either January or September and are offered free of charge for people who are currently employed or for 10% of the normal course fee if you are currently employed.
-With some of the courses available online as well as in the classroom, you don’t even need to be based in Dublin to join.
+These courses start in September and are offered free of charge for people who are currently employed or for 10% of the normal course fee if you are currently employed.
+With some of the courses delivered fully online (some will have a blended learning approach), you don’t even need to be based in Dublin to join.

 *Springboard+ is co-funded by the Government of Ireland and the European Social Fund as part of the ESF programme for Employability, Inclusion and Learning 2014-2020.